eavam/scankeeper-promo/src/markdown/privacy-policy.md

 - Apple App Store: https://www.apple.com/legal/privacy/
 - Google Play: https://policies.google.com/privacy

+#### Ad Choices and Controls

+- iOS: Manage cross-app tracking in Settings > Privacy & Security > Tracking (you can disallow apps from requesting to track).
+You can also limit ad personalization per Apple guidance.
+- Android: Manage your advertising ID in Settings > Google > Ads (you can delete or reset the advertising ID and opt out of ad personalization on supported versions).

 <h2 id="legal-basis">4.
 Legal Basis for Processing</h2>

 Our legal basis for collecting and using your personal information depends on the specific information and the context in which we collect it.